georgexyz19/georgexyz.com/content/posts/vim-tips.md

 ### Basic Vim Settings

 Vim automatically loads `~/.vimrc` file during startup.
 Some default settings of vim do not make sense.
-Below are some most basic vim settings.
+Below are some basic vim settings.
+I am using those settings under Linux Mint.
+Other OS settings may differ slightly.

 ```
 " ~/.vimrc file